-Rotate Text Inside PDF using Python
+Rotate PDF Text in Python

 Rotate Text Fragments Using TextBuilder in PDF